ccolorado/rails_guide/Notes.md

 ## A rails project Anatomy

 /blog/
  ./Gemfile       These files allow you to specify what gem dependencies are needed for your Rails application.
 These files are used by the Bundler gem
  ./Gemfile.lock
  ./README.rdoc   This is a brief instruction manual for your application.
 You should edit this file to tell others what your application does, how to set it up, and so on.
  ./Rakefile      This file locates and loads tasks that can be run from the command line.
 The task definitions are defined throughout the components of rails.
-Rather than changin RAke, you should add your own tasks by adding files to the lib/tasks directory of your application.
+Rather than changing Rake, you should add your own tasks by adding files to the lib/tasks directory of your application.
  ./app           Contains the controllers, models, views, helpers, mailers and assets for your application ./bin           Contains the rails scripts that start your application and can contain other scripts you use to deploy or run your application
  ./config        Configure your applications routes, database, and more.